nextguys/lively-next-relaunch/explanation/morphic.md

 });
 ```

-We can trigger the custom state, by calling `setState()` on the master object like so:
+We can trigger the custom state by calling `setState()` on the master object like so:

 ```javascript
 const table = part(InteractivePokertable); // instantiate the table